disarray2077/LuaTinker-Beef/README.md

 ## Dependencies

-The only dependency of this library is [KeraLua-Beef](https://github.com/disarray2077/KeraLua-Beef)
+This library has only one dependency: [KeraLua-Beef](https://github.com/disarray2077/KeraLua-Beef) (or [KeraLua51-Beef](https://github.com/disarray2077/KeraLua51-Beef) for use with Lua 5.1 or LuaJIT).

 ## Example